SachinSAgrawal/YOURLS-Device-Details/README.md

 In addition to everything in version 1, as promised, this update provides more tracked stats.  <br>
 By forcing a Javascript redirect, device battery, orientation, language, and screen info can be logged.  <br>
 However, for this to work, the `functions.php` file needs to be modified, which is not recommended.  <br>
-In fact, "hacking" core files is essentially [banned](https://yourls.org/docs/development/dont-hack-core) from plugins, but I'm not a good enough coder.  <br>
+In fact, "hacking" core files is essentially [banned](https://yourls.org/docs/development/dont-hack-core), but I can't figure out how to do it otherwise. <br>
 I have also not really tested this super rigorously, so if you find any bugs, open up an issue!

 ## Installation

 1. Install WhichBrowser to the root using `composer require whichbrowser/parser`.
-2. It is possible that you will have the change the path to `'vendor/autoload.php'`.
+2. It is possible that you will have the change the path of `vendor/autoload.php`.
 3. In `/user/plugins`, create a new folder named `device-details`.
-4. Choose what version (see the sections above) you want and navigate to the right folder.
+4. Choose what version you want (see the two sections above to decide).
-5. Download the `plugin.php` file from this git repo and drop it into step 3's directory.
+5. Download the right `plugin.php` file from this git repo and drop it into step 3's directory.
-6. If you are using version 2, make sure to replace `functions.php` with the provided one.
+6. If you use version 2, make sure to also replace `/includes/functions.php` with the provided one.
 7. Go to the Plugins admin page (eg. `http://sho.rt/admin/plugins.php`) and activate it.
-8. Even if the admin area is private, make the link stats page public.
+8. Even if the admin area is private, you should make the link stats page public.
 9. Do this by adding `define('YOURLS_PRIVATE_INFOS', false);` to `config.php`.

 ## License